Short answer: Nothing 😚

 The note you write for each member will only be seen by their secret santa.

-The first step in our application is to retrieve all the users on your Slack workspace / Discord server - yes we retrieve all the users to allow you to select the ones that will participate to your Secret Santa.
+The first step in our application is to retrieve all the users on your Slack workspace / Discord server - yes we retrieve all the users to allow you to select the ones that will participate in your Secret Santa.

-When your team is really big, Slack or Discord API can fail to send us all the users in a reasonable duration.
+When your team is massive, Slack or Discord API can fail to send us all the users in a reasonable duration.
 That means you will not be able to start a Secret Santa.
 A possible workaround would be to create a new Slack workspace / Discord server / with only the participants.